 Please note: The purpose of the Two Year Integrated Review is to ensure that all agencies involved with the child are aware of any additional needs.
 If a child does not attend a setting, there is no need to hold this review.
 However, if a child is due to start nursery after the 2 to 2 ½ year review has been carried out by a health visitor, then the health visitor will ask parents for permission to share relevant information with the nursery.
 If necessary, a joint review can be carried out once the child is at nursery.

 Getting help and support

 Help and support is available to families through the Early Years Partnership.
 The Partnership is made up of a number of agencies who get together to identify the best support that can be offered to families based on their identified needs.
-Parents can get support from an Early Years Prevention Worker, access groups and activities, and get help and advice to support their child.
+Parents can get support from an Early Years Prevention Worker, access groups and activities, referral to the 0 – 5 SEND Team or get help and advice to support their child.
 Anyone can refer themselves to access help and support by contacting their local Family Centre.
 Health visitors, midwives, nurseries, childminders and GPs can also make referrals to get additional help and support for families.